_______________________________

 Rick James (Singer)

-Passed Away on August 6, 2004 at Age 56 from Cardiac Failure
+Passed Away on August 6, 2004 at Age 56 From Cardiac Failure

-Best Known For the Song, "Super Freak"
+Best Known For the Hit Song "Super Freak"

 John Hughes (Director)

-Passed Away on August 6, 2009 at Age 59 from a Heart Attack
+Passed Away on August 6, 2009 at Age 59 From a Heart Attack

 Directed The Breakfast Club, Sixteen Candles and Many More Popular 80s and 90s Films